pontem-network/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 ## How it works

-Code upgrade on the Aptos chain happens on [Move package](https://move-language.github.io/move/packages.html) level.
+Code upgrade on the Pont chain happens on [Move package](https://move-language.github.io/move/packages.html) level.
 A package specifies an upgrade policy in the `Move.toml`
 manifest: